-Chicken molting is not a fun process, but it can be managed by properly preparing yourself and your flock in the weeks leading up to it.
+Chicken molting is not a fun process, but it can be managed by properly preparing yourself and your flock in the months and weeks leading up to it.
 Here’s how:

 Adjust your feed